helrond/clbsj.org/_posts/2022-10-17-honoring-norman-gottwald-at-sbl.md

 In order to attend these events, it is necessary to register for the SBL Conference.
 For more information and registration links, visit: [sbl-site.org/meetings/annualmeeting.aspx](https://www.sbl-site.org/meetings/annualmeeting.aspx )

-We would be grateful if you could let us know that you plan to attend!
-RSVP to clbsjorg@gmail.com
+We would also be grateful if you could let us know that you plan to attend!
+RSVP to clbsjorg@gmail.com -- and please do let us know if you would like to share at the Memorial Session.